WebOrigami/docs/src/content/framework/intro5.md

 The entire deep graph of strings is concatenated in depth-first order to produce the final result, which is served as `index.html`.

-If you now visit `index.html` in the served site, you should see a list of names.
+If you now visit `index.html` in the served site, you should see a bulleted list of names.

 ## Flesh out the index page template